Ant Exterminator Cost: 2026 Treatment Prices

 Ongoing prevention

 One-time treatments resolve the immediate problem but do not prevent future infestations.
 Quarterly pest control plans ($100 to $175 per quarter) include ant prevention alongside other pest control and are the most cost-effective long-term approach.
+Use our cost calculator to estimate what a plan would cost for your home.

 DIY vs. Professional Ant Treatment